When, Why, and How to Pivot a Startup

 Procrastination Can Be Harmful

 Not taking action is also a choice that will have certain implications.
 Yet rushing into things and making impulsive changes can be risky too.
-Therefore, making weighed decisions and taking timely measures can determine whether your startup or business initiative will survive the storm or sink.
+Therefore, making weighed decisions and taking timely measures during the product development life cycle can determine whether your startup or business initiative will survive the storm or sink.
 Hence, don't delay your pivot work and don't rush, as it's better to base your decisions on analysis and facts.

 Silent Changes Won't Do You Good

-Secrecy might not be the best option here, so being transparent with the team and stakeholders about the current state and pivoting plans is a best practice.
+Transparent communication during the pivot process is key.
+Secrecy might not be the best option here, so being open with the team and stakeholders about the current state and pivoting plans is a best practice.
 With more minds on board, your efforts can be more fruitful.
+Not to mention that you can be telling your customers about it and building in public, warming them up on social media and other channels about the upcoming changes.

 Fill Knowledge Gaps